 - Aid and assistance may be carried out either inside or outside education centers.

-- The two Xinjiang do not specify a period of time for this detention, and avoid even calling it detention of custody, despite identifying goals such as ‘return to society’ that acknowledge it as a form of detention.
+- The two Xinjiang regs do not specify a period of time for this detention, and avoid even calling it detention or custody, despite identifying goals such as ‘return to society’ that acknowledge it as a form of detention.